Updated May 27, 2026

 The amount of snowpack and runoff is an ideal situation for white water rafting in Colorado and the State of Colorado as a whole.
 Colorado depends on the snowmelt and snowpack from each prior winter.
 Colorado doesn’t have water that flows into the State, nor do we have large lakes that rest in the Colorado landscape.
 Every drop of water that comes in the form of rain & primarily snowfall is flowing out of the State.
 A seasonal stock of water based on climatic scenarios creates a continual challenge for municipalities, agriculture, and industrial use in Colorado as well as recreation.

 Recreation is also a large part of the watershed picture.
 As a whitewater rafting outfitter, Royal Gorge Rafting is fortunate in many ways.
 When a season has low run off the rafting becomes more technical, and with slower current, we see many people heading out to raft.
 On an average runoff year, we will experience moderate flows that are both suitable for a wide range of rafting participants, and we enjoy an even keel media perception.
 During high water runoff years, we experience fantastic whitewater features and awe-inspiring rafting.
 A downside for almost any water year is media perception, which guides the public understanding and generalization of the experience.
-A year like the one we are experiencing now in 2019 is a season many will wait for in a lifetime and those that visit will have an exhilarating experience!
-It is truly epic!

-You have probably heard that the river on a high water year like this is too dangerous.
+You have probably heard that the river on a high water year is too dangerous.
 The swift nature of the river at high water can create a heightened exposure, but on the same note, the rocks that are present are well under water which lessens the likelihood of finding obstructions while both rafting or in the event you fall out of a boat.
 The reality is that a river always contains risk like most things in life.
 Driving always comes to mind to me.
 However, when approached with the right gear and know how white water rafting during high flows is an incredible experience much more gratifying and safer than I-25 at rush hour.
 The key is being prepared, which is the exact reason you raft with a reputable river outfitter.

 On your own, you would be in a foolish position to enter any river without the proper gear.
 Number one on our list is adequate floatation.
 Going in a river without a personal floatation device is irrational and is reserved for those ignorant of the reality of just how powerful a river is even at low water flows.